s3ql/s3ql/rst/man/adm.rst

 .. include:: ../include/about.rst

-The |command| command performs various operations on S3QL buckets.
+The |command| command performs various operations on *unmounted* S3QL file systems.
+The file system *must not be mounted* when using
-The file system contained in the bucket *must not be mounted* when using |command| or things will go wrong badly.
+|command| or things will go wrong badly.

 The storage url depends on the backend that is used.
 The S3QL User's Guide should be consulted for a description of the available backends.